johnwbyrd/bloomer/README.md

 All while displaying progress dots and color-coded results in glorious PETSCII.

-## Mad Geek Sniping Skills

-This is what happens when you combine:
-- Burton Howard Bloom's 1970 space-efficient set membership algorithm
-- The Commodore 1541's REL file random access capabilities
-- Modern LLVM-MOS compiler technology
-- The complete SCOWL word list (Spell Checker Oriented Word Lists)
-- A complete disregard for the concept of "impossible"

-The result?
-A spell checker that would have been considered black magic in 1982, running on actual 1982 hardware.

 ## Download

 **[Download spellcheck.d64](https://johnwbyrd.github.io/bloomer/spellcheck.d64)** - Latest build from main branch

-Load it in VICE, or if you're truly hardcore, write it to a real 1541 disk and run it on actual Commodore 64 hardware.
+Load it in VICE, or if you're truly l33t, write it to a real 1541 disk and run it on actual Commodore 64 hardware.
 We won't judge.

 ## Quick Start